IT Support Agreement (Australia)

 What to Include in Your IT Support Agreement (Australia)

-A comprehensive Australian IT Support Agreement should address the following key provisions.
+A thorough Australian IT Support Agreement should address the following key provisions.

 Scope of services — Define with precision every service included in the monthly managed services fee.
 Common inclusions are: remote helpdesk support, on-site support visits, network monitoring, patch management, endpoint security management, cloud platform administration (Microsoft 365, Google Workspace, Azure, AWS), email management, backup administration, and IT procurement assistance.
 Equally important is an explicit exclusions list and a change order process for Out-of-Scope Work.